Avinash174/Shopping-Cart/README.md

-# shoping_cart
+# Shoping Cart

-A new Flutter project.
+A New Flutter Shopping Cart Project Using Provider State Management.

 ## Getting Started